freeCodeCamp/freeCodeCamp/guide/english/cplusplus/switch-statements/index.md

 Not every case needs to contain a break.
 If no break appears, the flow of control will fall through to subsequent cases until a break is reached.

 A switch statement can have an optional default case, which must appear at the end of the switch.
 The default case can be used for performing a task when none of the cases is true.
 No break is needed in the default case.
-The position of default block doesn't matter ,it is automatically executed if no match is found.
+The position of default block doesn't matter, it is automatically executed if no match is found.

 Two case labels cannot have the same value.